 Rügen, Germany’s largest island, is located in the northeast of the country off the Baltic Sea.
-Rügen has been one of Germany’s most popular travel destinations for centuries; Bismarck, Sigmund Freud, Thomas Mann and Albert Einstein all vacationed here, and during the GDR, the island became the favored spot of the government’s top politicians like Erich Honecker.
+Rügen has been one of Germany’s most popular travel destinations for centuries; Bismarck, Sigmund Freud, Thomas Mann, and even Albert Einstein all vacationed here.
+During the GDR, the island became the favored spot of the government’s top politicians like Erich Honecker.

 Beaches of Rügen

 Miles and miles of pristine beaches, many of them more than 130 feet wide, make Rügen a summer destination for Germans and foreigners alike.
 Rügen’s beaches also attract water sports fans from all over Germany; surfing, kiting, and sailing are especially popular here.

 Among its many beaches, you’ll find many designated nude beaches (look for the signs that say FKK).
 For a map of Rügen's family-friendly nude beaches (yes - really), check out the Rügen Tourism Website.

 National Park on Jasmund Peninsula